openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetVehicle.md

 ## Description

-Gets the vehicle an NPC is currently in.
+Gets the vehicle ID of an NPC's current vehicle.

 | Name  | Description       |
 | ----- | ----------------- |